DrDavidL/transcript-feature-check/README.md

 - **Remaining columns**: Diagnostic categories with likelihood ratio values

 ### Step 2: Set Prior Probabilities
-Enter prior probabilities for each diagnostic category.
+**For Multiple Diagnostic Categories**: Enter prior probabilities for each category.
 Values must sum to 1.0.

+**For Single Diagnostic Category**: Enter the pretest probability (any positive value, e.g., 0.35 for 35%).
+The system will use binary Bayesian updating (target diagnosis vs. "everything else").

 ### Step 3: Upload Transcripts
 Upload PDF transcript files for analysis.